StorageMart: Charitable giving

 StorageMart is committed to giving back to the many communities it calls home through its Store it Forward program.
 StorageMart has provided free rent to charities like Blair’s Tree of Hope and partnered with others like Global Giving in 2017 to raise $50,000 in disaster relief for Hurricane Irma.
 In 2017 alone, the self-storage company donated more than $159,000 to charities, in addition to donating over $370,000 in free rent to charities throughout the US, Canada, and UK.
-In 2018, Storage-Mart began donating $25 per online review they receive to Big Brothers Big Sisters.
+In 2018, StorageMart began donating $25 per online review they receive to Big Brothers Big Sisters.